Rupsnigdha/project-nhk/src/posts/the-nhk-scholarship-who-is-it-for.md

 ---
 title: The NHK Scholarship - Who is it for?
-description: desc 2
+description: Wondering whether or not the Project NHK Scholarship is for you?
+Keep reading!
-date: '2002'
+date: '18/07/2023'
-categories:
-  - sveltekit
-  - svelte
 published: true
 ---